uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmv.rst

    beta
       Host or USM pointer representing :math:`\beta`.
 The USM allocation can be on the host or device.
+The requirements are:

+      * Must use the same kind of memory as ``alpha``.
-Must be a host pointer if SYCL buffers are used.
+      * Must be a host pointer if SYCL buffers are used.
-      Must be of the same type than the handles' data type.
+      * Must be of the same type as the handles' data type.

    y_handle
       Dense vector handle object representing :math:`y`.